-My goals for this site and this article are to give ALL the answers to your questions about Mérida.
-Mérida is the special place I live in the Yucatan Peninsula.
-Keeping you connected, whether you live here or planning your first visit to Mérida.
-One of the best ways to get to know a town is to take a look at their newspapers.
-In this article, I cover the 3 Best Mérida Mexico Newspapers You Need to Read right NOW!
+My goal for this site is to provide ALL the answers to your questions about Mérida.
+Located in the Yucatan Peninsula, Mérida is a very special place.
+From culture to gastronomy to history to friendly people, it’s a large city with a small town feel.
+My intention is keeping you connected, whether you live here or are planning your first visit to Mérida.
+One of the best ways to get to know what’s happening is by keeping up with current events, history, and publications you may or may not know about.
+Here are the 3 Best Mérida Mexico Newspapers You Need to Read right NOW!

 Excellent sources of information for both locals and visitors is found in Mérida.
 The Yucatan is rich with history and tradition.
 Learning about this beautiful culture is just part of the wonder of discovering Mérida.